 In our opinion, Neighborhood Reinvestment Corporation (d.b.a.
-NeighborWorks® America) complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended September 30, 2018.
+NeighborWorks® America) complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended September 30, 2019.

-Board of Directors Neighborhood Reinvestment Corporation (d.b.a.
+To the Board of Directors Neighborhood Reinvestment Corporation (d.b.a.
 NeighborWorks® America)